MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.ServiceAnnouncement/Get-MgBetaServiceAnnouncementIssue.md

 This operation retrieves a specified service health issue for tenant.
 The operation returns an error if the issue does not exist for the tenant.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgServiceAnnouncementIssue](/powershell/module/Microsoft.Graph.Devices.ServiceAnnouncement/Get-MgServiceAnnouncementIssue?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)